Sudan

 Issues to be addressed

 Mycetoma is an infectious disease caused by bacteria and fungi that affects muscles and bones, resulting in inflammation of the feet and hands and amputation of the limbs in severe cases.
 In Sudan, there are many cases where the symptoms worsen due to insufficient knowledge about mycetoma or going through treatment without medical evidence.
+In addition, amid civil war and economic sanctions, an armed conflict erupted in 2023, severely affecting people's lives.

 Activities